kelloggm/checkerframework-gradle-plugin/README.md

 ### Incremental compilation

-By default, the plugin assumes that all checkers are "aggregating incremental annotation processors" according to the Gradle terminology [here](https://docs.gradle.org/current/userguide/java_plugin.html#sec:incremental_annotation_processing).
+By default, the plugin assumes that all checkers are "isolating incremental annotation processors" according to the Gradle terminology [here](https://docs.gradle.org/current/userguide/java_plugin.html#sec:incremental_annotation_processing).
 This assumption speeds up builds by enabling incremental compilation, but is unsafe: Gradle's